sagemath/trac_to_gh/Issue 3115.md

 # Issue 3115: scientific notation exponents should be multiples of 3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3115

 Original creator: schilly